-Corporate bonds can be a source of compelling opportunities for many investors, since they typically offer yields greater than those available on U.S. Treasuries.
-The reason for this is simple: since corporations are seen as being more likely than the government to default on the payment of interest or principal, they must compensate investors with a higher yield.
-Many fixed-income investors, therefore, hold a position in corporate bonds, either directly or through mutual funds or exchange-traded funds.
+Corporate bonds can be a source of compelling opportunities for many investors since they typically offer more significant yields than those available on U.S. Treasuries.
+The reason for this is simple: Since corporations are viewed as more likely than the government to default on the payment of interest or principal, they must compensate investors with higher yields to attract attention.

 Prevailing Interest Rates

-Since corporate bonds are priced on their “yield spread” versus U.S. Treasuries – or in other words, the yield advantage they provide relative to government bonds – movements in government bond yields have a direct impact on the yields of corporate issues.
+Since corporate bonds are priced on the yield advantage they provide relative to U.S. Treasuries (also called yield spread or yield advantage), movements in government bond yields directly impact the yields of corporate issues.

-As an example, Acme Corp. issues a bond at 5% when the 10-year Treasury is at 3% - a yield advantage of one percentage point.
-In theory, if the yield on the Treasury falls to 2.5%, the yield on the corporate bond would fall to 4.5% (all else being equal).
+To illustrate, if Acme Corp. issues a bond at 5% when the 10-year Treasury is at 3%, there is a yield advantage of one percentage point.
+Since bond interest rates are in theory tied to the 10-year Treasury rate, if the yield on the Treasury falls to 2.5%, the corporate bond yield will fall to 4.5% (all else being equal).
 Keep in mind, prices and yields move in opposite directions.

 The Financial Health of the Issuing Corporation

 Conversely, a business slowdown causes another company to report a loss in a quarter.
-Investors, concerned that the company will need to burn through cash to maintain its operations, grow more worried about the company’s financial health.
-Just as such a development would cause the company’s stock price to fall, so too will it lead to lower bond prices (and higher yields).
-Why?
-Very simply, because weak business trends and a lower cash balance increases the chance – however slightly – that the company could default on its debt.
-And as risk goes up, so do yields.
-This type of risk is known as credit risk.
+Investors, concerned that the company will need to burn through cash to maintain its operations, grow more worried about its financial health—its bond prices drop and yields increase.

-Corporate bonds are also receiving credit ratings from major agencies such as Standard & Poor's based on their financial health and their ability to pay their debts.
-The agencies can upgrade or downgrade a company’s rating, which will typically cause the company’s bond prices to react when the news is released.
+Corporate bonds also receive credit ratings from major agencies such as Standard & Poor's, Moody's, or Fitch based on their financial health and ability to pay their debts.
+The agencies can upgrade or downgrade a company’s rating, which typically causes the company’s bond prices to react when new ratings are released.

 Investors’ Overall Perception of Risk in the Global Markets

-Corporate bonds’ performance is sometimes affected by issues having nothing to do with the issuing companies, but rather investors’ few of the broader investment environment.
+Corporate bonds’ performance is sometimes affected by issues having nothing to do with the companies but rather investors’ view of the broader investment environment.

-When the headlines are positive, investors grow more comfortable looking for opportunities in higher-risk investments.
-Elevated optimism typically causes money to flow out of Treasuries and other “safe havens” and into investments, such as corporates, that offer higher yields.
+When the headlines regarding the market are positive, investors grow more comfortable looking for opportunities in higher-risk investments.
+High optimism typically causes money to flow out of Treasuries and other “safe havens” and into investments that offer higher yields, such as corporate bonds.

-On the other hand, disruptive events in the global economy cause investors to become more averse to holding anything seen as being higher-risk in nature.
-During these times, investors typically flee to the safety of U.S. Treasuries and sell some or all of their investments in riskier market segments, including corporate bonds.
+In part, investor sentiment can drive interest rates.
+When disruptive events in the global economy occur, investors become more averse to holding anything seen as being higher-risk in nature.
 On such occasions, lower-quality corporate issues are typically hit the hardest relative to their higher-quality counterparts.